Microsoft Surface Book 2 vs Dell XPS 15: Which One Should You Buy?

 The 15-inch variant packs high resolution, and even though not the latest hardware in the market, you can easily make use of it for five years or more.

-Coming to the Dell XPS 15, this is also a rugged notebook but the use of Full-HD screen that too for its price, is hard to justify.
-You get a lot of ports for basic storage and connectivity use case and even the battery life is good enough to last you to the mile.
+Coming to the Dell XPS 15, this is also a rugged notebook and consumers can look at Full-HD or 4K screen variant which, depending on the budget has a price difference of more than Rs 90,000.
+You do get a lot of ports for basic storage and connectivity use case and even the battery life is good enough to last you to the mile.

-But paying this much for an XPS, when you have the option of a MacBook or a Surface Book 2 (with its 2-in-1 design) is worth looking at, depending on what and how you plan to use the laptop.
+But paying this much for an XPS might not be of liking to everyone but if you’re not looking to shoot your budget beyond Rs 1.8 lakh, XPS probably is a good bet.
+You have the option of a MacBook or a Surface Book 2 (with its 2-in-1 design), depending on what and how you plan to use the laptop and how much you can splurge on these high-end notebooks.